 - Bend your knees

 - Bring the weight close to your body

 - Tighten your pelvic floor and tummy muscles

-- Use your thigh muscles to stand up - Avoid lifting when bending or twisting.
+- Use your thigh muscles to stand up

-Standing:

-During pregnancy there are changes in your posture so make sure you stand and walk tall.
+- Avoid lifting when bending or twisting

+Standing

+Now that the weight of your baby has gone your posture will have changed again.
+Stand and walk tall.
 Tuck your tummy and bottom in.